open-disco/oreilly-software-architecture/README.md

 ### Profile

 In order for this to work there is an additonal level of indirection that abstracts away the desing details about the services.
-This indirection is the definiton of a _weather lookup_ domain.
-The _weather lookup_ domain, subdomain of a weather domain is defined in a profile.
-The profile includes semantical definition of both the action and data of any service that would like to implemenet the _weather lookup_ profile.
+This indirection is the definiton of the _Weather lookup_ domain.
+The _Weather lookup_ domain, subdomain of a weather domain is defined in a profile.
+The profile includes semantical definition of both the action and data of any service that would like to implemenet the _Weather lookup_ profile.

 For this demonstration, the profile format is (slightly modified) [ALPS](http://alps.io) profile.
 You can find the definition in [`profile/actualweather-alps.yaml`](https://github.com/zdne/oreilly-software-architecture/blob/master/profile/actualweather-alps.yaml).

+### Providers

+The providers (servers), did not have to modify their existing implemenation for this to work.
+Only two additions for a provider that wishes to declare allegiance with _Weather lookup_ profile are needed:

+1. Provide the API definition in [OpenAPI Specification 3.0 format](https://swagger.io/specification/) at a rutime
+2. Register itself at a discovery registry (see below)

+Note, provider's API definition MUST mark its operations, parameters and data that are conforming to the profile with the respective profile ids using the `x-profile` OpenAPI Spec extension ((example](https://github.com/zdne/oreilly-software-architecture/blob/master/providers/acme-weather-provider/acme-weather-openapi3.yaml#L15)).

 ### Consumer

-### Providers
+The consumer (client), of any service that would claim implementation of _Weather lookup_, does not consume  the

 ### Register

 ## Key Elements